Bank Hapoalim shareholder considers stake sale - newspaper

 Hapoalim has sought to expand further overseas because growth in Israel is limited.
 The bank already has branches in New York, Miami, London, Paris and Zurich and has representative offices in Canada, Russia, Latin America, Europe and Asia.
 New Israeli Finance Minister Moshe Kahlon is also keen to boost banking sector competition.

 Shares of Hapoalim were up 1 percent at a record high of 21.31 shekels at midday in Tel Aviv.
-They have risen nearly 16 percent in 2015, largely in line with the blue-chip Tel Aviv 25 index .TA25.
+They have risen nearly 16 percent in 2015, largely in line with the blue-chip Tel Aviv 25 index.

 Some 74 percent of Hapoalim's shares are floated.
 Most shares are held by Israeli institutions but foreign demand has been growing.